abigaildusane/meta_horizon_vr_festive_wonderland/README.md

+# Project Festive Wonderland!
+Festive Wonderland is a bright, cheerful VR holiday world in Meta Horizon Worlds, full of lights and fun decor.
+Explore cozy paths, visit the sleigh area, and enjoy the magic of the season!

 # Inspiration
 Festive Wonderland was inspired by the joy and warmth of the holiday season.
 I wanted to create a place that captures the feeling of stepping into a magical winter village, filled with colorful decorations, cozy scenes, and playful elements that spark nostalgia and imagination.
 The goal was to make a world that feels welcoming to everyone, whether they want to explore, socialize, or simply enjoy a comforting atmosphere.